Expressivity and Complexity of MongoDB (Extended Version): Documents

 \section{\mongodb Documents}

-In this section we propose a formalization of the syntax and the semantics of \mongodb documents.
-In our formalization, we make two simplifying assumptions with respect to the way such documents are treated by the \mongodb system: \begin{inparaenum}[\itshape (i)] \item we view documents as expressed in JSON, as opposed to BSON\footnote{ \url{https://docs.mongodb.org/manual/reference/bson-types/}}, since we abstract away document order, and \item we consider set-semantics as opposed to bag-semantics. \end{inparaenum} In particular, we avoid deep comparison of objects, which does not follow the standard semantics but is based on their binary representation and is deprecated\footnote{Personal communication by the \mongodb development team.}.
+In this section, we propose a formalization of the syntax and the semantics of \mongodb documents.
+In our formalization, we make two simplifying assumptions with respect to the way such documents are treated by the \mongodb system: \begin{inparaenum}[\itshape (i)] \item we abstract away document order, i.e., we view documents as expressed in JSON, as opposed to BSON\footnote{\url{https://docs.mongodb.org/manual/reference/bson-types/}}, and \item we consider set-semantics as opposed to bag-semantics. \end{inparaenum}

-A \mongodb database stores collections of documents, where each document is an object consisting of key-value pairs\footnote{Here we adopt the same terminology as \mongodb, where the term `key' is used with the meaning of `attribute' in relational databases, not to be confused with the traditional notion in `key constraints'.}, and a value can itself be a nested object.
-A collection corresponds to a table in a (nested) relational database, and a document corresponds to a row in a table.